jzy2000/threat-hunting/README.md

-# hunting
+# Summary
-Various hunting techniques in enterprise environment, both Windows and Linux OS.
+Various hunting techniques in enterprise environment, for both Windows and Linux OS.